 I guess you know your date didn't go very well when you get sued afterward.

-New York's Appellate Division held on November 23 that Barbara Stanislav could not sue William Papp for injuries she sustained when she fell off a horse during a date.
-She alleged that Mr. Papp "was negligent in failing to properly warn her and appreciate her limited level of skill as a rider, and in failing to pay proper attention to her request that the horses proceed at a slow pace in a careful manner."
+New York's Appellate Division held on November 23 that a woman could not sue a man for injuries she sustained when she fell off a horse during a date.
+The plaintiff alleged her date "was negligent in failing to properly warn her and appreciate her limited level of skill as a rider, and in failing to pay proper attention to her request that the horses proceed at a slow pace in a careful manner."

 -- "So, are you having fun?"